maiswan/backlight/README.md

 ## Configurations

-All configurations are inside `config.json`.
-Backlight saves the currently executing LED commands when it exits and re-applies them automatically on startup.
+backlight will read and use the first available configuration file from `config.dev.json`, `config.prod.json`, and `config.json`.
+When exiting, backlight saves the latest configurations and LED commands.

-Backlight also offers remote control through a HTTP API.
+backlight also offers remote control through a HTTP API.
 The routes are as follows:

 | Request | Path | Functionality |
 |---------|------|---------------|